Pain (Three Days Grace song): Music video

-The music video, directed by Tony Petrossian, features the band playing the song in what looks to be an abandoned mansion or warehouse, and it also features shots of troubled youths who are lip-syncing to the song.
+The music video for "Pain" was directed by Tony Petrossian and was shot in August 2006.
+It was released on the day before the single's release.
+The video features the band playing the song in what looks to be an abandoned mansion or warehouse, and it also features shots of troubled youths who are lip-syncing to the song.
 At the end of the song, everyone (youths and the band members alike) is shown to be tattooed with a red "X" on the back of their necks, signifying the name of the parent album, One-X.

-Pain EP

-The Pain EP is a digital exclusive.
-It features the main version of "Pain" along with stripped acoustic versions of both "Pain" and "Animal I Have Become".